How to Treat Dark Brown Spots on Your Face: Causes, Prevention, and What Really Works

 What Really Works on Pigment Spots?

 The most effective treatment is a combination of targeted topical ingredients and rigorous sun protection.
 Ingredients that inhibit melanin production and transfer—such as niacinamide, vitamin C, and specific acids like gluconolactone—are highly effective.
-Advanced delivery systems, like the nanofibre technology found in nanoSPACE Cosmetics, significantly boost the efficacy of these ingredients by ensuring they penetrate deeply into the skin.
-Above all, daily application of broad-spectrum SPF is non-negotiable; without it, no treatment will be successful.
+Advanced delivery systems, like nanofibre technology, can significantly improve the penetration and effectiveness of these ingredients.
+Daily application of broad-spectrum SPF is essential, otherwise pigment spots can quickly return.

 How Long Does It Take to Fade Hyperpigmentation?